tmcw/simpleopendata/index.md

 **Never publish tabular data as PDF.** It's nearly impossible to read this data with a computer, and so potential users need to do a lot of manual work to parse or re-type the data.

-**The best format for publishing table data is [CSV](http://en.wikipedia.org/wiki/Comma-separated_values).
+**The most effective format for publishing table data is [CSV](http://en.wikipedia.org/wiki/Comma-separated_values).
 CSV stands for 'Comma-separated values', and is an option for Microsoft Excel's exports.

 ### Geographical Information

 Geospatial data formats are different for vector versus raster data, and different formats are better for different sizes of data.

 **For small vector data, use [GeoJSON](http://geojson.org/) or [KML](http://developers.google.com/kml/documentation/)**.
 These are simple, widely-adopted standards.
-Remember that these formats expect coordinates in the [WGS84](http://en.wikipedia.org/wiki/World_Geodetic_System) datum, which is also easier to use for data consumers, so reproject before publishing.
+Remember that these formats expect coordinates in the [WGS84](http://en.wikipedia.org/wiki/World_Geodetic_System) datum, which is easier to use for data consumers: so reproject before publishing.

 **For larger vector data, publish as Shapefiles.**